m0dd0/fusion_addin_framework/docs/source/examples.rst

         try:
             global addin
             addin = faf.FusionAddin()
-            # its not possible to create a custom workspace so the Design Workspace is used
             ws = faf.Workspace(parent=addin, id="FusionSolidEnvironment")
             # passing the "random" as an id will generate an UUID, it would be also possible
             # to use a custom id like "MySuperCustomId1234"